rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

     The `proxy_protocol` bit in the `listen` variables is *essential* for the proxy server to work.
 Never leave it out.

-For every LXD/website configuration file, you'll need to change the `upstream`, `server`, `server_name`, and `proxy_pass` settings accordlingly.
+For every LXD/website configuration file, you'll need to change the `upstream`, `server`, `server_name`, and `proxy_pass` settings accordingly.
 The text after "http://" in `proxy-pass` must match the txt that comes after the `upstream` text.

 Reload the server with `systemctl restart nginx`, then point your browser at whatever domain you're using instead of `apache.server.test`.
 If you see a page that looks like this, you're golden: